 Why Do Conjunctions Matter?

-Conjunctions are important tools for clear communication.
-They help us explain why something happened, what resulted from an action, how two ideas are different, or which option to choose.
-Without them, our sentences sound short and choppy.
+Conjunctions build clear communication.
+They signal why something happened, what result followed, how two ideas differ, or which option fits.
+Without them, children’s sentences sound brief and jumpy.

-These connecting words also help make our stories and explanations flow better.
-Using conjunctions allows children to express more complex thoughts.
-It helps them build richer sentences, moving beyond simple statements like "I like cats.
+Connecting words give stories and explanations stronger flow.
+Children express richer thoughts, build richer sentences, and shift from "I like cats.
 I like dogs." to "I like cats and I like dogs."
-This is key for better speaking and writing skills.
+That shift builds stronger speaking and writing.

 Core Explanation: Understanding Each Conjunction